Andr3xDev/PvZ-ECI/README.md

 This project was developed as part of the Object-Oriented Programming (POOB) course at the Escuela Colombiana de Ingeniería Julio Garavito (ECI).

 > [!TIP]
-> If you want precise information about the different elements and their types, look at the documentation/Informe.md.
+> If you want precise information about the different elements and their types, look at the documentation folder.

 </br>